-- (a) The landing mass of the aeroplane determined in accordance with CAT.POL.A.105 (a) for the estimated time of landing at the destination aerodrome and at any alternate aerodrome shall allow a full stop landing from 50 ft above the threshold: - (1) for turbo-jet powered aeroplanes, within 60 % of the landing distance available (LDA); and - (2) for turbo-propeller powered aeroplanes, within 70 % of the LDA. - (b) For steep approach operations, the operator shall use the landing distance data factored in accordance with (a), based on a screen height of less than 60 ft, but not less than 35 ft, and shall comply with CAT.POL.A.245. - (c) For short landing operations, the operator shall use the landing distance data factored in accordance with (a) and shall comply with CAT.POL.A.250. - (d) When determining the landing mass, the operator shall take the following into account: - (1) the altitude at the aerodrome; - (2) not more than 50 % of the headwind component or not less than 150 % of the tailwind component; and - (3) the runway slope in the direction of landing if greater than $\pm 2\%$. - (e) For dispatching the aeroplane it shall be assumed that: - (1) the aeroplane will land on the most favourable runway, in still air; and - (2) the aeroplane will land on the runway most likely to be assigned, considering the probable wind speed and direction, the ground handling characteristics of the aeroplane and other conditions such as landing aids and terrain. - (f) If the operator is unable to comply with (e) (1) for a destination aerodrome having a single runway where a landing depends upon a specified wind component, the aeroplane may be dispatched if two alternate aerodromes are designated that permit full compliance with (a) to (e).
-Before commencing an approach to land at
+- (a) The landing mass of the aeroplane determined in accordance with point CAT.POL.A.105(a) for the estimated time of landing at the destination aerodrome and at any alternate aerodrome shall allow a full- stop landing from 50 ft above the threshold: - (1) for turbojet-powered aeroplanes, within 60 % of the landing distance available (LDA); - (2) for turbopropeller-powered aeroplanes, within 70 % of the LDA; - (3) by way of derogation from points (a)(1) and (a)(2), for aeroplanes that are approved for reduced landing distance operations under point CAT.POL.A.255, within 80 % of the LDA. - (b) For steep approach operations, the operator shall use the landing distance data factored in accordance with point (a)(1) or (a)(2), as applicable, based on a screen height of less than 60 ft, but not less than 35 ft, and shall comply with point CAT.POL.A.245. - (c) For short landing operations, the operator shall use the landing distance data factored in accordance with point (a)(1) or (a)(2), as applicable, and shall comply with point CAT.POL.A.250. - (d) When determining the landing mass, the operator shall take into account the following: - (1) not more than 50 % of the headwind component or not less than 150 % of the tailwind component; - (2) corrections as provided in the AFM.

+- (e) For dispatching the aeroplane, the aeroplane shall either: - (1) land on the most favourable runway, in still air; - (2) land on the runway most likely to be assigned, considering the probable wind speed and direction, the ground-handling characteristics of the aeroplane and other conditions such as landing aids and terrain. - (f) If the operator is unable to comply with point (e)(2) for the destination aerodrome, the aeroplane shall only be dispatched if an alternate aerodrome is designated that allows full compliance with one of the following: - (1) points (a) to (d), if the runway at the estimated time of arrival is dry; - (2) points CAT.POL.A.235(a) to (d), if the runway at the estimated time of arrival is wet or contaminated.